-Disclosure design guidelines
+Disclosure design guidelines for synthetic voices

 Learn how to build and maintain trust with customers by being transparent about the synthetic nature of your voice experience.